niikoolaa04/mclookup/README.md

 2.1 `REACT_APP_API_KEY=<SERVER_API_KEY from backend/server .env>`

 ## Other Information
- - If you like this website feel free to star it ;D
+ - If you like this website feel free to star repo ;D

 ## Useful Links
 - React: https://reactjs.org/